rfuzzo/MWSE/docs/source/references/general/csse.md

 	* Filter with render window cell: The currently open cell in the render window will be used instead of the reference's current cell when filtering dialogue.
 	* Ignore cell filter: Cell filtering will be ignored completely; any cell will assume to pass.
 * When filtering by an actor and choosing local variables to filter by, only locals already defined on that actor's script will show in the dropdown list.

+### Object Window

+* Significantly improved UI responsiveness.
+* The tab style has been changed to be more button-like.
+This prevents tabs from moving around.
+* Added a footer to the window, with a new filter input.
+This input can be focused by using CTRL+F while the Object Window is active.
+This can be used to filter objects by a matching id, name, icon, model, enchantment, script, or book text fragments.
+	* Regex search options and case-sensitive search options can be enabled in the config file.
+* The footer also supports a toggle button to only show modified objects.
+* The data rendering and behavior has been completely rewritten.
+Strings and alignment is more consistent.
+New columns can be added.
+	* A new modified column is displayed, showing if the object is modified.
+This can be sorted on.
+* Fixed issue where box selection in the object window would cause the mouse to snap to the edge of the screen.
+* Modified objects are highlighted with a light green background.
+* Deleted objects are highlighted with a light red background.
+* The spell list lists the range of the spell.
+* The creature list now shows the soul value of creatures.
+* Objects can be marked as deprecated in a content file's metadata file.
+An array of IDs can be provided under `tools.csse.deprecated`.
+Objects matching these IDs will not be displayed in the Object Window.

 ### Render Window